Bhushan0246/Hacktoberfest_2022/README.md

 ### 3. Clone the Repository
-We’ll use the `git clone`  command along with the URL that points to your fork of the repository onterminal window.
+We’ll use the `git clone`  command along with the URL that points to your fork of the repository on terminal window.

 This URL will be similar to the URL above, except now it will end with `.git.` In the cloud_haiku example above, the URL will look like this: